Mogpog: Landmarks

-Barangay Balanacan is where the main shipping port is located.
-It is famous for its large image of Our Lady of Biglang Awa, erected at a top of a shed on a mound of land overlooking the sea.
+Barangay Balanacan is home to the town’s main shipping port and is notable for the large image of Our Lady of Biglang Awa, which stands atop a structure on an elevated mound overlooking the sea.

-Not far from the Academy is the town plaza, located at the side right of Marinduque Academy's Main Building, with a great view of a local park, the Municipal Building, and the Trial Court - all of which covers the town public market.
+Nearby is the town plaza, situated beside the main building of Marinduque Academy.
+The plaza offers views of a local park, the municipal building, and the trial court, all located within the vicinity of the public market.

-The site of the Luzon Datum of 2011 and its stone marker and historical marker are tourist spots.
+The site of the Luzon Datum of 1911, along with its stone and historical markers, also serves as a local tourist attraction.

 Education

 The Mogpog Schools District Office governs all educational institutions within the municipality.
-It oversees the management and operations of all private and public, from primary to secondary schools.
+It oversees the management and operations of all public and private schools, from primary to secondary.